Cho (Han) Hae-joang: Life

-Achievements
+Research

-Cho (Han) is known for progressing cultural studies and feminism, and alternative education projects; notably, she was the first professor at the Department of Anthropology at Yonsei University.

-Her works have been featured in international journals and conferences.
-Her research on gender conflict and changes in family structure that emerged amid rapid economic development in modern Korean society has been widely discussed in contemporary academic and public discourse.
-She is best known for her work, the trilogy of Reading Texts, Reading Lives in the Postcolonial Era (탈식민지 시대 지식인의 글 읽기와 삶 읽기, 1995).
-Like other works which acutely examine gender roles and societal changes in modern Korean society, the trilogy analyzes daily experiences of her students, their interactions with global capitalism, and conflicts with their internalized cultural identities.
-Regarding the quotidian conflicts amid rapid modernization and globalization, Cho examines needs of changes itself, while discussing the concept of the "Risk Society" asserted by Ulrich Beck, which highlights the systemic societal risks generated in modern industrial societies.
-On the concept of the risk society, Beck asserts that industrial modernization deteriorates the vulnerability of social individuals under social challenges.
-Cho also analyzes Judith Butler's theory on mourning and violence, which underscores political dimensions of grief under circumstances of systemic inequality and social fragmentation.
-Those conceptual analysis serve as tools for Cho's further analysis of modern Korean pedagogy.
+Cho (Han) is known for advancing cultural studies and feminism, and for alternative education projects; she was the first professor in the Department of Anthropology at Yonsei University.
+Her work has appeared in international journals and conferences.
+Cho's research on gender conflict and changes in family structure amid rapid economic development in modern Korean society has been part of contemporary academic and public discourse.
+She is best known for 1995 trilogy, Reading Lives in the Postcolonial Era (탈식민지 시대 지식인의 글 읽기와 삶 읽기).
+Like other works which examine gender roles and societal changes in modern Korean society, the trilogy analyzes the daily experiences of her students, their interactions with global capitalism, and conflicts with their cultural identities.
+About the everyday conflicts surrounding rapid modernization and globalization, Cho examines change itself and discusses the concept of Ulrich Beck's "risk society" which highlights the systemic risks generated in modern industrial societies; Beck says that industrial modernization presents individuals with social challenges.
+Cho analyzes Judith Butler's theory of mourning and violence, which underscores the political dimensions of grief amid systemic inequality and social fragmentation.